mshashini11-hash/profile-professional/content/teachingphilosophy/index.md

 ---
 title: "Teaching Philosophy"
 type: teachingphilosophy
+intro_quote: "The art of teaching is the art of assisting discovery. — Mark Van Doren"
 intro: "Teaching is the most rewarding pursuit in my life.
 It is not merely a career to me but a source of deep, personal fulfilment and healing.
 My passion for teaching began at the age of ten when I started teaching my younger brother.
 Ever since, becoming a mathematics teacher has always been my dream."
 core_values:
   - title: "Student-Centered Learning"